© Semi Permanent

 connect

-Act as a pathfinding and connecting platform for emerging talent across Japan and the Asia-Pacific region.
+Act as a pathfinding platform for emerging voices across Japan and the Asia-Pacific region.

 establish

-Establish Japan as the region’s reference point for future-facing cultural and creative leadership.
+Position Tokyo as a global reference point for future-facing cultural leadership.

 Tokyo Salone is not a trade show.
 It is not an industry expo.